sqlfluff/sqlfluff/CONTRIBUTING.md

 > `python setup.py develop` installs the package using a link to the source code so that any changes
 > which you make will immediately be available for use.

+## Documentation

+Documentation is built using Sphinx with some pages being built based on the source code.
+See the [docs/README.md](./docs/README.md) file for more information on how to build and test this.

 ## Building Package

 New versions of SQLFluff will be published to PyPI automatically via